Appropriation (Parliament) (2020-2021) Bill 2020

 11.18 amMr BLEIJIEMixed

-Raised concerns about the deteriorating Parliamentary Annexe building and criticised the estimates process, but did not oppose the appropriation bills.
+Raised concerns about the Parliamentary Annexe's condition and criticised the estimates process, but participated in the debate on the appropriation bills.

 11.23 amMr POWERSupports